Too Many Chiefs – so many tracks.

 Rob Joass is well known to many music fans throughout New Zealand through his work with Hobnail, The Shot Band, The Hard Core Troubadours and Too Many Chiefs.
 He writes compulsively, tours incessantly, teaches guitar, produces albums, and can be found behind a mixing desk live and in the studio when time allows.

 His songs have been covered by artists both in NZ and abroad, and he is a 3 time finalist at the NZ Music Awards.
-Hobnail are currently working on their 7th album, and Rob has just released his latest solo album.
+Hobnail are currently working on their 7th album, and Rob has just released his latest solo album and an Hobnail album celebrating 25 years.
 No rest in sight then, and he wouldn’t have it any other way.

 Wayne Mason, a long time traveler in the NZ music scene, known and loved from his time with Rocking Horse, the Fourmyula, the Warratahs to name but a few, he currently works with five different touring line ups.
 Honored for having written the song of the millennium ‘Nature’, he is a prolific writer with 16 albums to his name with bands along the way, 4 of which are from his own band.